nasoma/image-generator/README.md

 - User-friendly interface built with Flet.
 - Integration with DeepInfra API for image generation.
 - Support for Flux.1 model variants (`dev` and `schnell`).
+- Light and dark mode support.

 ### Example

-- **Prompt**: A majestic mountain range with a crystal clear lake in the foreground.
+- **Prompt**: Create an image of three puppies standing against a wall with colorful, artistic graffiti.
+The puppies should be playful and curious, each having a unique expression.
 - **Output**:
   ![Generated Image](./outputimage.png)